puhazoli/asbe/README.md

 > Code for using active learning and automatic stopping for designing experiments

-Created with nbdev by ZP
+Created with nbdev by Zoltan Puha

 ## Install